liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 #### Security Manager

-Set this to true to use Liferay's `java.lang.SecurityManager`{.western}
+Set this to true to use Liferay's `java.lang.SecurityManager` implementation.
-implementation.
 This should never be set to true except for debugging purposes.